pytorch/pytorch/docs/source/jit_language_reference_v2.rst

 ==============================

 This reference manual describes the syntax and core semantics of the TorchScript language.
-TorchScript is a statically typed subset of Python language.
-This document attempts to explain the supported features of Python in TorchScript and also how the language diverges from regular Python.
+TorchScript is a statically typed subset of the Python language.
+This document explains the supported features of Python in TorchScript and also how the language diverges from regular Python.
 Any features of Python that are not mentioned in this reference manual are not part of TorchScript.
 TorchScript focuses specifically on the features of Python that are needed to represent neural network models in PyTorch.